kupehtci/DOCUMENTATION/UNITY/UNITY - Engine Attributes.md

 #UNITY #CSHARP

-This attributes adds as add-ons or modifiers for a function functionallity.
+This attributes adds as add-ons or modifiers for a function functionality.

 #### AddComponentMenu